Remembering who you really are...

 How many rugged boots do you go through in a year?

-If you are an adventurer, climbing professional, or an aggressive outdoor hobbyist, you'll go through about two or three pairs in a year.
-On the other hand, at best, fashionistas and urban hipsters purchase boots about once every three or four years.
-By inadvertently becoming a fashion brand, with fewer repeat purchases, Vasque was placing itself into a low-frequency category.
+If you are an adventurer, climbing professional, or an aggressive outdoor hobbyist, you go through about two or three pairs in a year.
+On the other hand, at best, fashionistas and urban hipsters purchase boots about once every three-to-four years.
+By inadvertently becoming a fashion brand, with fewer repeat purchases, Vasque is placing itself into a low-frequency category.
 We're talking a nearly -43% drop in per-capita repeat purchases.

-Recapturing the imagination - and loyalty - of our hardcore adventurers wasn't just a matter of brand preference or positioning...it was a matter of economic survival!
+Recapturing the imagination - and loyalty - of our hardcore adventurers isn't just a matter of brand preference or positioning...it's a matter of economic survival!

 ...Up where the air is thin, the load is heavy, and the risk is great!